hiiammalte/foodtruacker/README.md

 # foodtruacker - Implementation of DDD, CQRS and Event Sourcing

 This event-driven project utilizes priciples, frameworks and achitectures — all centered around the idea of enhancing maintainability when dealing with systems reflecting complex business domains.
-The Web API is build upon Microsoft's ASP.NET Core framework and implements Domain-driven Design, as well as the CQRS and Event Sourcing patterns.
-A fictional business case, which is the result of an event storming workshop, lays the foundation of this project by providing a complex business domain:
+The application's Web API is build upon Microsoft's ASP.NET Core framework and implements Domain-driven Design, as well as the CQRS and Event Sourcing patterns.
+A fictional business case lays the foundation of this project and is the result of an event storming workshop.
-An independent food truck owner wants to go on tour and is in need of a software, that lets him/her publish tour stops, receive and manage new stop requests and keep his followers up-to-date.

 _Please note:_ The fictional business domain introduced to this project is heavily simplified and should only be seen as a provider of relatable use cases.

 ## Motivation

 Since it is not always best to use CRUD-operations and POCO-objects in projects with rather complex business domains, I decided to create this project as a practical implemention of my research on — and interest in — the Domain-driven Design (DDD) approach of developing software.

-I added

 Since the fictional business case intoduced to this project is heavily event-driven, I decided to also implement the CQRS and Event Sourcing patterns.
 Both caught my attention while doing the research for this project and go well together with DDD.